Cognoscan/condense_db/query.md

 entry: [ <Hash>, "loc_status", { team: "Finance",     location: "Home"   }, <Signature - ID user0>]
 ```

+#### $link ####

+Requires that the field be a Hash and have the "link" property set to true in
+the document schema.
+The contents of a `$link` operator is an object with fields
+to be queried in each sub-document.

 Priority
 --------

 By default, all matched documents are returned in no particular order.
 If the
 responding node should prioritize certain documents over others, a priority can
-be given by specifiying a field that is both queriable and has the "ordinal"
+be given by specifiying a field that is both queriable and has the "ord"
-property.
+property set to true.

 ```
 {